 – Iris Apfel

-Lauren: I want to talk about retail a little bit.
-Stephanie, tell us how Lord and Taylor used vintage in the Dress Address, the pop up with Decades by Cameron Silver?
+Lauren: I want to talk a little bit about retail.
+Stephanie, tell us how Lord & Taylor used vintage in the Dress Address and the pop-up with Decades by Cameron Silver?

-Stephanie: First of all it was a total unmitigated success.
+Stephanie: First of all, it was a total unmitigated success.
 I was shocked.
 You don’t often see true vintage ready-to-wear in stores.
-Jewelry and accessories that’s a little bit more common to find.
-I would go in the popup every few days and see the stock diminish.
+Jewelry and accessories are a little bit more common to find.
+I would go to the pop-up every few days and see the stock diminish.
 People just gravitated toward the pieces.
-The prices were normal, not so inexpensive that they were giveaways.
-So there is an undercurrent, a movement starting to happen in vintage and if you read the numbers on some of the vintage websites they are pretty impressive.
-I do believe Norma that Millennials are starting to appreciate the value of vintage, whatever that means.
-To some that could mean a minute old.
-My point is it resonated at Lord and Taylor very strongly.
-We’ve had a vintage jewelry case since 2005 and does very well.
+The prices were normal, not so low as to be giveaways.
+So there is an undercurrent, a movement starting to happen in vintage, and if you read the numbers on some of the vintage websites, they are pretty impressive.
+I do believe, Norma, that Millennials are starting to appreciate the value of vintage, whatever that means.
+To some, that could mean a minute old.
+My point is, it resonated very strongly with Lord & Taylor.
+We’ve had a vintage jewelry case since 2005, and it does very well.
 It’s something that retailers should investigate a little bit more closely because, as I said, Gen Y and Millennials are starting to notice.

-Stephanie: Of course the problem for retailers is you can’t reorder vintage.
+Stephanie: Of course, the problem for retailers is you can’t reorder vintage.
 Once it’s gone, it’s gone.
-You just have to replenish and be current.
+You have to replenish and be current.
 But there are also trends in vintage.
 We all know that Gucci is the bomb right now.
-So Gucci vintage is also happening in a major way so it trickles down from the current runways to the vintage stores.
+So Gucci vintage is also happening in a significant way, trickling down from the current runways to the vintage stores.

-Lauren: Iris, is there one particular era that is your favorite when you shop for vintage, or, when you look back fondly about all the stuff you have collected over the years?
+Lauren: Iris, is there one particular era that is your favorite when you shop for vintage, or when you look back fondly on all the stuff you have collected over the years?

-Iris: I don’t stick to one period because there was good and bad pieces always.
-I just buy what I like and I don’t’ care when it was made.
+Iris: I don’t stick to one period because there were always good and bad pieces.
+I buy what I like, and I don’t care when it was made.

 Lauren: What’s selling over at your booth at Vintage @ Intermezzo?
 Are there certain items that people are gravitating towards?

 Iris: Well right now we have sold a lot of statement necklaces.
-People are beginning to like big bold jewelry, not just very discrete itsy, bitsy things.
-I think if you are going to wear jewelry it should make a statement.
-I’m a firm believer of accessories of all kinds.
+People are beginning to like big, bold jewelry, not just very discreet, itsy, bitsy things.
+I think if you are going to wear jewelry, it should make a statement.
+I’m a firm believer in accessories of all kinds.
 Of all the accessories going, I think jewelry is the most transformative.
-You can take the same little black dress and by changing the jewelry you can go from morning in the office, to an elegant lunch, then to a cocktail party.
+You can take the same little black dress and, by changing the jewelry, go from the office in the morning to an elegant lunch, then to a cocktail party.
 Just by changing your shoes, bracelets and earrings go on to a gala occasion.
-I did that for a couple of shows in museums and people couldn’t believe it.
+I did that for a couple of shows in museums, and people couldn’t believe it.

-I was born during the depression years and we had to make due and learn to how to do a lot of things.
+I was born during the depression years, and we had to make do and learn how to do a lot of things.
 As I have always said, my mother worshipped at the altar of accessories.
-She had a very willing acolyte and she taught me a lot.
-She always said if you get a few good basic architectural pieces you could change your look, what you want to say and how people think of you with your accessories.
-You really can make dozens and dozens of outfits out of very little and I live that way and firmly believe in it.
-I think it helps people be a little more creative too because even if you buy the same clothing and want to look like everybody else.
+She had a very willing acolyte, and she taught me a lot.
+She always said that if you get a few good, basic architectural pieces, you can change your look, what you want to say, and how people think of you with your accessories.
+You really can make dozens and dozens of outfits out of very little, and I live that way and firmly believe in it.
+I think it helps people be a little more creative, too, because even if you buy the same clothing and want to look like everybody else.
 You can still change it just a little bit by your own choice of unusual jewelry.

 If you love something it will last forever – Norma Kamali

 Lauren: Let’s talk about pop culture a little bit.
 Is there anything you guys are watching on TV or seeing on the street?
-Mad Men is over and that was certainly influential for vintage.
+Mad Men is over, and it certainly influenced vintage.
 Is there anything now that you look to for ideas or inspiration?

 Norma: I think this is such a fantastically disruptive time that looking for inspiration in places or through vintage is not what we should be thinking about right now.
-One of the things, talking about eras and what culturally is happening at different times, I did the sleeping bag coat originally in the early 70s and I still sell it.
-I did sweats in the late 70s and I still sell sweats.
+One of the things, talking about eras and what’s culturally happening at different times, I originally made the sleeping bag coat in the early ’70s, and I still sell it.
+I did sweats in the late 70s, and I still sell sweats.
 I did a jersey collection of eight dresses and I was wearing a lot of vintage at the time in the 70s and I said to myself I want these dresses to be the vintage of the future.
-Actually the top I’m wearing today is a short version of one of the dresses and this can be worn eight to fifteen different ways and I still sell it.
+Actually, the top I’m wearing today is a short version of one of the dresses, and this can be worn eight to fifteen different ways, and I still sell it.
 So sometimes vintage is timeless.
-In fact, really good vintage is always timeless and you are seeing an example of that right here with Iris.
-There are thinks that always look good and they are decades old.
-The sleeping bag coat was recently on the cover of a magazine and I also just did it for Lady Gaga’s show that’s coming to New York.
-This means vintage, that is great for you, is timeless and it’s an investment you make for yourself forever.
+In fact, outstanding vintage is always timeless, and you are seeing an example of that right here with Iris.
+Some things always look good, and they are decades old.
+The sleeping bag coat was recently on the cover of a magazine, and I also just did it for Lady Gaga’s show that’s coming to New York.
+This means vintage, that is great for you, is timeless, and it’s an investment you make for yourself forever.
 I think that’s an important thing to think about.
-If you love something it will last forever.
+If you love somethin,g it will last forever.

-Stephanie: May I just answer that as well?
+Stephanie: May I answer that as well?
 I’ve been thinking about this also in preparation for this panel.
-When I look at the quality of the vintage pieces in my wardrobe and then I look at the quality of fast fashion, which is nonexistent.
-If you think of the appreciation of quality, vintage is so valuable and it’s really beginning to emerge when you start to recognize the value of workmanship, craftsmanship and creativity.
+When I look at the quality of the vintage pieces in my wardrobe, I then look at the quality of fast fashion, which is nonexistent.
+If you think of the appreciation of quality, vintage is so valuable, and it’s really beginning to emerge when you start to recognize the value of workmanship, craftsmanship, and creativity.
 All of the things that make good fashion, classic fashion, fashion that lasts in your wardrobe.
 Vintage is a counter-argument to fast fashion.

 Norma: Recyclable fashion

 Stephanie: So it doesn’t end up in a heap on the floor.
-There’s so much waste that goes on, particularly in relation to fast fashion.
+There’s so much waste, particularly in relation to fast fashion.

 Vintage is a counter-argument to fast fashion – Stephanie Solomon

-Iris: It’s just was nominated for an Emmy.
+Iris: It was just nominated for an Emmy.

 Lauren: Iris has some great quotes that kind of sum up everything.
 One is “More is more and less is a bore”.

-Iris: Well it is for me but I am not anti-minimalist.
-There are many, many women who look divine when they dress minimally.
+Iris: Well, it is for me, but I am not anti-minimalist.
+Many, many women look divine when they dress minimally.
 I look freaky.
 They would look just as dreadful wearing all the junk I lug around.
 As I said before, you have to know yourself.

 Lauren: My favorite Iris quote is on thinking outside the box.
-“If you’re just going to do the same damn thing all of the time you might as well jump into the box yourself.”
-Iris, do you think you would be able to have this sense of style if you weren’t a vintage collector?
-Do you think you would be able to put together such eclectic things with only items that are sold in retail stores?
+“If you’re just going to do the same damn thing all of the time, you might as well jump into the box yourself.”
+Iris, do you think you’d have this sense of style if you weren’t a vintage collector?
+Do you think you could put together such an eclectic collection with only items sold in retail stores?

 Iris: Oh no, that’s why I think retailing is in the doldrums.
-You walk from one store to another and it’s déjà vu.
+You walk from one store to another, and it’s déjà vu.
 Everybody has the same damn stuff.
-It may be a different price point but if you go down any given street you will see the same blazer, same style, same color, in seven different qualities and prices ranges; but it’s the same thing.
+It may be a different price point, but if you go down any given street, you will see the same blazer, same style, same color, in seven different qualities and price ranges; but it’s the same thing.
 There’s just no inspiration.
 No difference.
-I don’t buy labels and I don’t buy names.
-If what I do equals vintage then so be it.
-It’s like when you cook, you need some spice otherwise everything would taste blah.
-You may be very happy looking blah but if you don’t, you have to do something about it and what’s called vintage today seems to be the easiest go-to.
+I don’t buy labels, and I don’t buy names.
+If what I do equals vintage, then so be it.
+It’s like when you cook, you need some spice, otherwise everything would taste blah.
+You may be pleased looking blah, but if you don’t, you have to do something about it, and what’s called vintage today seems to be the easiest go-to.

 So the irony of the Millennials and the disruption they have caused is really another door opening to a new kind of creativity. – Norma Kamali